 MRI results are usually ready within an hour.

 This may require you to undress and cause you some mild discomfort as your doctor touches, or palpates, the joints and sees how flexible they are.
-The doctor will also ask about the level of pain or discomfort you feel when you move your joints.
+Your doctor will also ask about the level of pain or discomfort you feel when you move your joints.

 They may look for osteophytes, also knowns as bone spurs, in your joints.
-These usually appear as a result of losing your cartilage.
+Osteophytes usually appear as a result of losing your cartilage.
 They may look for subchondral cysts as well.
-These are sacs filled with fluid made of joint material.
+These are sacs filled with fluid or a gel-like substance made of joint material.

-If your doctor believes you have rheumatoid arthritis, they may ask you to take a blood test.
+If your doctor believes you have RA, they may ask you to take a blood test.
 This will help them look for more evidence of inflammation in your body.

 Joint space narrowing may occur from overuse of your joints.
 It can also occur as you get older.
 Other risk factors, such as obesity and muscle weakness, can contribute to joint space narrowing.

 Joint space narrowing can also be a sign of OA.
 OA is a type of arthritis that usually affects your knees or finger joints.
 According to the Arthritis Foundation, around 80 percent of adults age 65 or older in high-income countries have some signs of OA.